LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       A variable that is global to a :term:`lambda expression`.
 All used global variables must be explicitly listed in a lambda expression.

+   hot patching
+      The act of fixing entity directives and predicates or adding new entity directives and predicates to loaded entities in a running application without requiring access to the entities source code.